CiscoDevNet/NX-SDK/README.md

       NOTE: Please ensure that the name of the custom application does not collide with any existing Native Nexus applications.
     ```

-#  Custom Application Development Flow using NXOS SDK
+#  Custom Application Development Flow using NXSDK

 ## 1. Install NXOS SDK